Bomb Squad called in as 'security alert' brings chaos to rail services between Preston and Blackpool North

 Talbot Road was blocked off from Devonshire Road to Cookson Street and the road blocks were also in place at Bickerstaffe Square.

-The restrictions on Talbot Road have now been lifted for traffic, but the station remains closed.
+The restrictions on Talbot Road have now been lifted for traffic and the station finally reopened at tea-time.

-A bomb disposal robot was seen on one of the station’s platforms and passengers waiting outside the station say they heard what sounded like a controlled explosion.
+A bomb disposal robot was seen on one of the station’s platforms and passengers waiting outside the station said they heard a controlled explosion.

 Scores of other passengers were reported to be stuck on trains outside the station for several hours, unable to disembark.